CNCFlora/Connect/README.md

 # CNCFlora-Connect

-This project is an attempt to provide a unified single sign on, authorization and authentification for the CNCFlora net of systems.
+This project is an attempt to provide a simple, unified, single sign on, authorization and authentification for the CNCFlora net of systems.

 It's built upon Mozilla Persona.